Baek Ji-young

-Baek Ji-young (Korean: 백지영; born March 25, 1976), also known as Baek Z Young, is a South Korean singer.
+Baek Ji-young (Korean: 백지영; born March 25, 1976), sometimes anglicized as Baek Z Young, is a South Korean singer.
 She made her debut in 1999, with the release of her album Sorrow.
-Over her career she has released eight studio albums and won awards for Best Female Artist and Best OST at the Mnet Asian Music Awards.
+Over her career she has released eight studio albums and won awards for "Best Female Artist" and "Best OST" at the Mnet Asian Music Awards.

 Career

 Baek began her music career in 1999, entering the South Korean dance scene with her first album Sorrow.
 The first single, "선택" (Choice), was one of the first Korean pop songs to feature Latin beats.
 The single charted well, and Baek quickly followed her debut with a second album, Rouge, which came out in April 2000 and sold 360,000 copies.

 Two years after the release of Tres, Baek released her fourth album Smile in September 2003, which placed 46th for the year.
 In March 2006, Baek released her fifth album, Smile Again. "사랑 안해" (I Won't Love), her first single from the album, was a ballad, unlike the rest of her Latin-style singles.
 Although this was a significant change, the song reached the top spot on certain performance show charts.
 This change was not permanent, as there were many Latin/dance tracks on the album, including single "Ez Do Dance."
 She performed this single until the end of summer 2006, at which point she finished promotional activities for the album.
 In November 2006, Baek won Best Female Solo Singer at the MKMF Awards and was nominated for the Overseas Viewer Award.

-On September 7, 2007 Baek's sixth album, The Sixth Miracle, was released, with the lead single "사랑 하나면 돼" (I Only Need One Love).
+On September 7, 2007, Baek's sixth album, The Sixth Miracle, was released, with the lead single "사랑 하나면 돼" (I Only Need One Love).
 She won an award for the album at the Seoul Music Awards in January 2008.

 Fearing she would lose her voice, Baek underwent vocal cord surgery to remove a cyst in February 2008.

 After recuperating from her surgery, Baek returned with her seventh album, Sensibility, released on November 14, 2008.
 It was reported that she would come back with a dance single to showcase her strengthened voice, but instead came back with "총 맞은 것처럼" (Like Being Hit by a Bullet), a mid-tempo ballad.
 The single hit No. 1 on various online music sites and hit No. 1 on KBS's music program Music Bank.

-On August 9, 2009 Baek announced a collaboration with 2PM member Taecyeon for the title track of her mini-album EGO called "내 귀에 캔디" (My Ear Candy).
+On August 9, 2009, Baek announced a collaboration with 2PM member Taecyeon for the title track of her mini-album EGO called "내 귀에 캔디" (My Ear Candy).
 Unlike her previous songs, My Ear Candy is a pop-dance track that includes techno beats.
 They first performed the song on Kim Jung-eun's Chocolate, although the episode did not air until a week later after her official comeback on Show!
 Music Core.
 EGO was released on August 14, 2009.
 On November 21, 2009, Baek won Best Female Solo Artist at Mnet Asian Music Awards.